In her new stories, Atwood has characters modeled after herself and her partner

 On how writing about the world has changed

-Elvis Presley hits in about 1955.
-Very disruptive to music.
-Parents horrified.
-Kids ecstatic.
-Like that.
 In 1955, the thing to do was have a big, fluffy, pastel dress.
-1960, the thing to do is have a black eyeliner and a black turtleneck sweater, and be an existentialist or a beatnik.
+In 1960, the thing to do is have a black eyeliner and a black turtleneck sweater, and be an existentialist or a beatnik.
 Fashions change.
 Nobody was thinking about climate change, except the biologists already thinking about it.
 Rachel Carson hits with Silent Spring.
 Then people start getting worried about chemicals, pesticides, poisons, toxins.
 So you can make a timeline of these concerns, interests and changes in style.
 But it is always changing.

 On writing about the future